-Do you feel as though you have anger control problems?
+Do you have anger control issues?
 Would you like to bring your emotions into better balance?
 This page is for you!
 As someone who had major anger issues at one point in my life, I can assure you that it is possible to improve your ability to channel this powerful emotion.
 Notice I say 'channel', because getting rid of one's anger without examining the root cause isn't a good idea.

 It is vital to learn what triggers your anger.
 More specifically, it’s important to be